holgerl/3d-visualization-workshop/tasks/task3.md

 In addition to vertices and faces, we can pass other kinds of data from our JS program to the GPU.
 Because the data is going into a GLSL-program, only datatypes compatible with GLSL can be passed.
 This means numbers, vectors, arrays and other primitives.

 There are two ways to pass data into a shader: Uniforms and Attributes.
 In addition we can pass data between the vertex shader and the fragment shader using something called a Varying.
+This makes a total of three kinds of values available in shaders.

 We'll get into Attributes in the next task, so for now we'll focus on Uniforms and Varyings.